-I have started my vintage watch collection with a simple Rolex Royal and Speed king and Bubbleback during the late 1988.
+I have started my vintage watch collection with a simple Rolex Royal and Rolex Speedking and Rolex Bubbleback during the late 1988.

-The simple Rolex Oyster Perpetual is truly the genesis for the entire Rolex brand.
-The very first Rolex models were called ‘Oysters’ which was owed to their innovative three part case that all screwed into each-other.
+The simple Rolex Oyster ref 6282 serial 9734xxx, is from 1953 and it is truly the genesis for the entire Rolex brand.
+The very first Rolex models were called ‘Oysters’ from the 1920s which was owed to their innovative three part case that all screwed into each-other.

 The piece above is simply called Rolex Oyster Royal .
 The watch is a of those early watches, utilizing a water-resistant Oyster case, a manually-wound movement.
 However, it comes with a great variety of dial designs.